amloveyweb/YadeDocs/SpreadsheetEditor.md

 **Rules for the data sources:**

 1. For any csv file, Yade will mapping it to one Yade sheet
-2. For any google sheets or excel, if the **SheetName** is empty and **SaveTo** is a folder, Yade will auto mapping each sheet to Yade sheet asset
+2. For any Google Sheets or Excel, if the **SheetName** is empty and **SaveTo** is a folder, Yade will auto mapping each sheet to Yade sheet asset
+3. For any Google Sheets or Excel, if the **SheetName** is not empty and **SaveTo** is a folder, Yade will mapping the sheet specific to a Yade sheet asset with same name
-3. For any google sheets or excel, if **SaveTo** is a Yade sheet asset (Yade sheet or Yade sheet asset file path) and the **SheetName** is not empty, importer will mapping the sheet specific to the Yade sheet asset
+4. For any google sheets or excel, if **SaveTo** is a Yade sheet asset (Yade sheet or Yade sheet asset file path) and the **SheetName** is not empty, Yade will mapping the sheet specific to the Yade sheet asset
-4. For any google sheets or excel, if **SaveTo** is a Yade sheet asset (Yade sheet or Yade sheet asset file path) and the **SheetName** is empty, importer will mapping the first sheet to the Yade sheet asset
+5. For any google sheets or excel, if **SaveTo** is a Yade sheet asset (Yade sheet or Yade sheet asset file path) and the **SheetName** is empty, Yade will mapping the first sheet to the Yade sheet asset

 #### Export To Files